Universebenzene/benzene-overlay/README.md

 dev-python/python-xz             | 0.4.0         | Optional for yt
 dev-python/ratarmount            | 0.11.3        | Optional for yt.
-Dependency ratarmountcore is also included in this overlay but not listed in the table dev-python/s3fs                  | 2022.8.2      | Test dependency for zarr dev-python/cmyt                  | 1.1.2         | yt related
+Dependency ratarmountcore is also included in this overlay but not listed in the table dev-python/s3fs                  | 2022.8.2      | Test dependency for zarr dev-python/cmyt                  | 1.1.2         | Pulled in by yt
-dev-python/unyt                  | 2.9.2         | yt related
+dev-python/unyt                  | 2.9.2         | Pulled in by yt
 dev-python/zict                  | 2.2.0         | Pulled in by distributed

 <!--</details>-->